drrufus/ng-zorro-antd/README.md

 + Can be toggled by ENTER or SPACE key press.
 + `aria-disabled` attribute displaying current state.
 + New `focusOnHeader()` method.
++ New div with class `ant-collapse-title` to bring the name of the collapse panel to the same nesting level as `ant-collapse-extra`.

 #### Switch:
 + `nzLabel` attribute for an additional text label.